jtlapp/subtap/README.md

 It is quite a bit easier to debug with [node-inspector](https://github.com/node-inspector/node-inspector).
 The steps are analogous to those for using node's built-in client:

 1. First run `subtap` using either `--debug` or `--debug-brk`, but use a port other than 5858, such as `--debug=5859`.
 The line that tells you the debugger is running only shows when using `--stderr=mix`, as otherwise the line gets stored for output later.
 If you ran with `--debug-brk` and any format but `--fail`, the terminal shows you the name of the subtest that is about to run.
 2. From a second terminal window, run node-inspector with the command `node-debug`.
 Ignore its messages about running a debugger on a port.
 Then point Chrome or Opera to `http://localhost:8080?port=5859`.
-Apparently due to a bug ([see my report](https://github.com/nodejs/node/issues/8565)), the debugger may or may not show the correct source code at this point, but don't worry about it.
+Apparently due to a bug ([see my report](https://github.com/nodejs/node/issues/8565)), the debugger may or may not show the correct source code at this point, but don't worry.
 3. Step over (F10) or into (F11) to advance to the next line of code.
 The debugger now properly shows the source code context.
 4. If you ran with `--debug-brk`, the debugger will now be on the line `rootSubtest(t)`.
 Step into this line (F11) to enter the source code for this subtest.
 5. Step through the debugger to debug your test.
 When you are ready to move on to the next test, resume (F8) the debugger.
 If you ran with `--debug-brk`, the debugger will automatically break at the next root subtest.
 If you ran with `--debug`, you'll stop wherever your next breakpoint is.
 6. Proceed from subtest to subtest debugging as you please.
-When a test file completes and `subtap` moves on to another test file, the debugger gets interrupted and automatically refreshes the page.
+When a test file completes and `subtap` moves on to another test file, the debugger gets interrupted and automatically reloads.
 After reloading, you should see source again.
-If not, the page refreshed before `subtap` could launch the next test, so manually refresh the page.
+If not, the page reloaded before `subtap` could launch the next test, so manually refresh the page.
 Due to the bug in node, the debugger may show the wrong source line.
 Loop back to step 3 to continue debugging.

 ## Other Special Features